Why Children Are Fleeing Honduras, and What UNICEF Is Doing About It

 A mother's love can propel her to migrate from Honduras.
 This mother (above) has migrated from her neighborhood of Pajuiles, near El Progreso, five times and suffered discrimination, deprivation and sexual attacks along the way.
 "Every time I have left it is out of love, to give my children a home," she says.
 The family is living with insecurity on land they don't own.

-Andrea, pictured here with UNICEF Chief of Development and Vice President Barron Segar, attended a community meeting in the seaside Corozal Village, near La Ceiba, where they discussed what drives young people from the community to leave Honduras, and how UNICEF can help.
+Andrea, pictured here with UNICEF USA Chief Development Officer and Executive Vice President Barron Segar, attended a community meeting in the seaside Corozal Village, near La Ceiba, where they discussed what drives young people from the community to leave Honduras, and how UNICEF can help.
 Andrea helps support her family by selling raffle tickets for clothing that she finds or has donated to her.
 "I have many siblings who have migrated," she says.
 "One sister and three brothers.
 This happened because we do not have an economy."

 Above, a network of young communicators are hard at work reporting on the state of their communities.
 The program is supported by the municipality of Puerto Cortés and UNICEF, and has expanded to 64 municipalities across the country.
 One young journalist says, "We have to change the way people think.
 We have gone through many difficulties when it comes to migration.
 People are fleeing violence, the lack of job opportunities — we have a lot of obstacles and limitations."
 When asked how she feels about volunteering to tell the stories of the people of Honduras, she says, "If you love what you're doing, you can do it with love."